Clara Smith

-Clara Smith (March 13, 1894 - February 2, 1935) was an American classic female blues singer, billed as the "Queen of the Moaners", although she had a lighter and sweeter voice than many of her contemporaries.
-Clara Smith was not related to the singers Bessie Smith and Mamie Smith.
+Clara Smith (March 13, 1894 - February 2, 1935) was an American classic female blues singer, billed as the "Queen of the Moaners", although she had a lighter voice than many of her contemporaries.

 Early life

 Clara Smith was born to parents Selena and William Smith in Spartanburg County, South Carolina.
 She is not believed to have any siblings.
 She never was enrolled in school but was recorded on the census as able to read and write.
-Blues historians thinks that Smith most likely was introduced in her youth to "traveling tent shows", that frequently stopped in Spartanburg and sparked her interest in performance.
+Blues historians think that Smith most likely was introduced in her youth to "traveling tent shows", that frequently stopped in Spartanburg and sparked her interest in performance.

 Career

 In 1910, Smith began working on African-American theater circuits, in tent shows, and vaudeville.
 By 1918, she was appearing as a headliner with the Theater Owners Booking Association circuit across Southern states.
 By 1923, she had performed at major theatres of the time such as the Lyric in New Orleans, the Dream Theatre in Columbus, Georgia, the Bijou Theatre in Nashville, and the Booker T. Washington Theatre in St. Louis.

 In 1923, she settled in New York City, appearing at cabarets and speakeasies there.
 She was then signed to a recording contract, and the same year she made the first of her commercially successful series of gramophone recordings with Columbia Records, working with many other musicians such as Fletcher Henderson, Louis Armstrong, and Don Redman.
-She recorded two duets with Bessie Smith: "My Man Blues" and "Far Away Blues" (Columbia 14098-D), on September 1, 1925.
+She recorded three duets with Bessie Smith: "Far Away Blues" and "I'm going back to My Used To Be" (Columbia 13007-D), on October 4, 1923 and "My Man Blues" (Columbia 14098-D), on September 1, 1925.
 She recorded Tom Delaney's "Troublesome Blues" in 1927.
 Initially a singer of depressing ballads, she later began recording more uptempo numbers.
 Her May 1926 recording of "Whip It to a Jelly" was noted as "one of the more overt sexual blues".
 Smith cut 122 sides, all with Columbia Records, with her record sales being topped only by Bessie Smith.
 Clara Smith was known across the U.S., even performing on the West Coast, which was rare for a blues singer.

 During her time performing, Smith met young Josephine Baker and chose to mentor her.
 Smith is accredited for giving Baker her start in the recording business, having hired Baker when aged 13 as her dresser.
 Smith and Baker are thought to have had a romantic relationship for a time, notably being referred to as "lady lovers" by a colleague.

 In 1933, she was on the road in Detroit, Michigan and worked at theaters in revues there until she succumbed to heart disease in February 1935, a month short of her 41st birthday.